Short film |

 To learn more about contingency, I share a link to a series of conferences entitled in FrenchLes mots de la philosophie (The words of philosophy), thematic conferences of the UPP ALDERAN association where the notion of contingency is more detailed:

 This is why it is so difficult to develop an effective care protocol for victims.
-Chance has allowed the emergence of life but it can also kill.
+As the contingency in a human life means that not everyone can do all the jobs in the world: become a pianist, an astronaut, a gastronome, an electrician, do gymnastics like Simone Biles, etc. Chance has allowed the emergence of life but it can also kill.
 This adaptability is to be linked to the notions of energy and structure, for a report heavy with consequences.
 What is it?

 I hypothesize that a person’s healing from trauma and even human behavior in general depends on the ability to build and evolve within a given structure in a contingent context with the energy adequate for one’s development.